Current business situation

 Eating and drinking play a major role in doing business in Taiwan.

-Dinners with local representatives and customers help to develop networks and give the local agent ‘face’.
+Dinners with local representatives and customers help to develop networks and give the local agent ‘face’ (see below).
+It is recommended you engage in small talk with business partners first before bringing up business related topics.

-Toasting at banquets, and after-dinner activities such as karaoke singing, are common business practices.
+Toasting at banquets, and after-dinner activities, such as karaoke, are common business practices.

 When rice wine (shaoshing jiu) is served at a meal, the custom is for individuals to drink only after a toast is made.
 The glass should be held in the right hand, preferably supported by the left.
 Returning a toast is standard practice.
 Common toasts are ‘ganbay’ (empty your glass) and ‘sweiyi’ (as you please).

-The guest of honour will be expected to make a move to leave the dining table first at the conclusion of the meal.
+The guest of honour will be expected to make the first move to conclude the dinner.

 Setting up in Taiwan

-Finding distributors, agents and local representation are an important part of an export strategy for Taiwan.
-The business environment in Taiwan is very different from Australia or other Western markets.
-Therefore, Australian companies need strong in-market representation to enable them to understand the idiosyncrasies of the market, marketing and distribution channels, buyer identification, product support and relationships with key government agencies in the market.
+Australian companies could consider in-market representation to enable them to understand nuances in the market, marketing and distribution channels, buyer identification strategies, product support and relationships with key government agencies in the market.

-In general, most exporters will start by engaging a Taiwanese company to be their agent or distributor.
+In general, agents or distributors usually function as a first port-of-call for exporters looking to engage in Taiwan.
 Taiwanese companies importing products need to have an import licence.
 However, if local agents or distributors do not have import licences, Australian companies can import through an import-export trading company.
 Australian exporters should confirm with their potential business partners which import approach will be used.

 It is particularly important to choose your local partners wisely, as these decisions can make or break your business.
 Identify and check the bona fides of potential in-market representation.
 Obtain a number of different opinions and background views on potential partners before making your decision.